LEB-EPFL/eda_plugin/docs/source/_build/html/_sources/custom_components.rst.txt

 Actuators
 ---------
-Actators are seperated into the main class for basic parameters and control and Acquisition classes responsible for a started acquisition.
+Actuators are seperated into the main class for basic parameters and control and Acquisition classes responsible for a started acquisition.
 The actuator should at least be able to receive a signal from an interpreter, here normally implemented in the pyqtSlot ``call_action``.
 Depending on the implementation of image recording, it might also be responsible to hand new images over to the